Sad Day At Germany’s Leipzig Zoo After Lioness Eats Two Of Her Newborn Cubs

 A lioness at Germany’s Leipzig Zoo shocked everyone after she ate two of her cubs, just two days after giving birth to them.

-According to the Zoo officials, the five-year-old lioness — named Kigali — was behaving normally until Monday night when she suddenly ate the two cubs whole, reported German news outlet, Deutsche Welle.
+According to the Zoo officials, the 5-year-old lioness — named Kigali — was behaving normally until Monday night when she suddenly ate the two cubs whole, reported German news outlet, Deutsche Welle.

 “The inexperienced lioness also took care of her cubs in the evening before suddenly completely eating the two cubs while grooming them.
 An autopsy and thus an examination of the cubs cannot take place because of this,” the Zoo said in an official statement, per the outlet.